The changes you need to report

 • You get married in the Netherlands

-• You enter into a registered partnership
+• registered partnership

 You must report the following changes to us within 6 weeks: